April 21, 2026

 Be kind to yourself

-Do you want to meet new people?
-You can join one of our Good Mood Cafes.
-Read John’s experience at our Good Mood Cafes and how it has benefited his mental health journey.
+If you would like to meet new people, you can join one of our Good Mood Cafes.
+Read John’s experience of our Good Mood Cafes and how they have supported his mental health journey.

 Reach out for help

-In Cambridgeshire and Peterborough, you can access the NHS First Response Service to speak with a mental health crisis team by calling 111 and selecting the mental health option.
+In Cambridgeshire and Peterborough, you can access the NHS First Response Service by calling 111 and selecting the mental health option.

 Samaritans